tinaponting/Genesis-child-themes-3/README.md

 * Bloom, minmalist them with woocommerse, works for writersandso on. plenty of place add adsense.
 * Flamingo, couldn't  get to work!
 But some ellse maybe, for company and so on!
 * Hailey wells, yet another femine them, suits for those who wants adsense (both sides).
-* Jennifer, a simpel theme, with woocommerse, worksadsense aswell.
+* Jennifer, a simpel theme, with woocommerse, works adsense aswell.
 * Anabelle, personal or with woocommerse for sale of things.
 * Beyond-madison, personal or photo blog. ?
 Uploades header images in watercolur BM
 * Hello Sweets, works for portfolio or skills yo want people to know of.